 3. Clean Your Face

 As you develop a pre-shave routine, consider cleaning your face first.
-A clean face will assist your shaver to perform optimally.
-This is by removing any form of oil or dirt on your face.
+A clean face will assist your shaver in performing optimally.
+This is done by removing any form of oil or dirt on your face.
 You can also use a gentle cleaner after shaving.

 4. Ensure Your Face Is dry

 It is vital to make sure that your face is dry before you shave.
 If you need the best results, your hair should also be rigid and dry.
 Several shaving products contain products that stiffen your hair in the long run.
 Even with that in mind, you should not use abrasive ingredients in shaving.

 It should not be a surprise that if you aspire to have a great shave, you must implement the use of quality products.
 This is especially true for your razor blades.
 Disposables can slightly be a perfect option to select for your skin.
 However, a cheap razor blade could be poorly designed, irritating your skin.
 Stainless steel, on the other hand, will offer you a closer shave.
 This is without shredding your skin in the process of shaving.